-Producers will create data and provide this data into Kafka system via different ways like APIs.
+Producers will create data and provide this data into the Kafka system via different ways like APIs.
 Producers also use different programming language SDK and library to push data created by them.

 Connectors are used to create scalable and reliable data streaming between Apache Kafka and other systems.
-Thes systems can be databases, file systems etc.
+Thes systems can be databases, file systems, etc.

 In some cases, input data should be processed or transformed.
 Stream Processors are used to processing and transform different topics and input data and output to different topics or consumers.